fortuna-computers/fortuna-debugger/README.md

 # fortuna-debugger

-Fortuna Debugger is a set of tools for computer designers that, toghether, provide debugging capability to any custom computer.
+Fortuna Debugger is a set of tools for computer designers that, together, provide debugging capability to any custom computer.

 The user needs to provide custom code that will: